 We consider a browser out of date if has not been updated to the latest version, which has been available for 90 to 120 days.

 How we discovered it

 We capture user agent strings from commercially available advertising technology data and correlate them with IP addresses in the Digital Footprints.

 In terms of outdated web browser version identification, the user agent string is data provided by client web browser requests.
 It represents various details about the operating system, web browser type, and web browser version number.

 Review the the findings that appear on the details page for the issue type.
 Use this information to investigate and address each discovered instance of the issue.

-Note: The Evidence column shows the browser's country location and visited URL as displayed in the browser's X-Forwarded-For header requests, if that information is available.
+Note: The Evidence column shows the browser’s country location, and visited URL, if that information is available.
+We will also show the client IP if the proxy server’s X-FORWARDED-FOR headers are enabled.
 This information is only visible to SecurityScorecard administrators for the organization that owns the Scorecard.

 Take the following actions to remediate this issue.

 Keep browsers and related settings up to date

 See Scoring Update Release Notes for exact dates related to browser detection.